opengovsg/formsg-javascript-sdk/README.md

+*Please note that this is an SDK for webhooks integration, and* ***not*** *the FormSG system.*

-# FormSG Node.js SDK
+# FormSG Javascript SDK

-The Node.js SDK provides convenient utilities for verifying FormSG webhooks for applications written in server-side JavaScript.
+This SDK provides convenient utilities for verifying FormSG webhooks for applications written in JavaScript.

 ## Installation